mila-iqia/giving/docs/guide.rst

 The important methods listed here are those you should know in order to be immediately productive with Giving.

-* :func:`~giving.obs.ObservableProxy.print` and :func:`~giving.obs.ObservableProxy.display`: Print the stuff to the terminal. ``display`` looks nicer, but ``print`` has more flexible formatting.
+* :func:`~giving.gvn.Given.print` and :func:`~giving.gvn.Given.display`: Print the stuff to the terminal. ``display`` looks nicer, but ``print`` has more flexible formatting.

   .. code-block:: python

       gv.print("x = {x}, y = {y:.2%}")

-* :func:`~giving.obs.ObservableProxy.accum`: This returns a list to which the stream's dicts will be appended.
+* :func:`~giving.gvn.Given.accum`: This returns a list to which the stream's dicts will be appended.
 This allows you to do anything you want that can be done with a list, like reductions or plotting.
 Giving provides a battery of operators that might do the job better, but if you have trouble with the paradigm or can't be bothered, this is an easy escape hatch.

   .. code-block:: python